-- A student who earns below a 75% average in one dental assisting course or withdraws from the Program will be permitted to re-enter the Dental Assisting Program only one time.
-A student is allowed only two admissions to the Dental Assisting Program.
-An "admission" is defined as a course registration in effect after the last day to adjust schedules on the academic calendar. - A student may petition the Dental Assisting Program one time to be allowed to repeat a dental assisting course and would be readmitted to the Program on a "space available" basis and approval from the Program Manager.
-A student being readmitted must follow all the requirements of the current College Catalog and Dental Assisting Program course of study. - A student who is unsuccessful in any course repeat will not be permitted to continue in the Program. - A student who earns below a 75% average in more than one dental assisting course will not be permitted to continue in the Program, nor reapply and be readmitted to the Program. - A student who earns below a 75% average or withdraws from one of the courses during the first semester (Term I - Summer Term B) must apply for readmission into the Program as a new student. - If a student is not accepted for readmission, not readmitted due to lack of space, or for other reasons within one year of withdrawal or failure, the student must apply for admission to the Program as a new student, and if accepted, begin as a first semester student in the Dental Assisting Program.
-The student must follow any changes made to the College Catalog and Dental Assisting Program Policies. - A student will not be readmitted into the Program after two or more years of being out of the Dental Assisting Program.
-The student will have to submit an application as a new student and restart the Program.
+- A student who earns below a 75% average in one dental hygiene course or withdraws from the Program will be permitted to re-enter the Dental Hygiene Program only one time.
+A student is allowed only two admissions to the Dental Hygiene Program.
+An "admission" is defined as a course registration in effect after the last day to adjust schedules on the academic calendar. - A student may petition the Dental Hygiene Program one time to be allowed to repeat a dental hygiene course and would be readmitted to the Program on a "space available" basis and approval from the Program Manager.
+A student being readmitted must follow all the requirements of the current College Catalog and Dental Hygiene Program course of study. - A student who is unsuccessful in any course repeat will not be permitted to continue in the Program. - A student who earns below a 75% average in more than one dental hygiene course will not be permitted to continue in the Program, nor reapply and be readmitted to the Program. - A student who earns below a 75% average or withdraws from the dental hygiene course during the first semester (Term I - Summer Term B) must apply for readmission into the Program as a new student. - If a student is not accepted for readmission, not readmitted due to lack of space, or for other reasons within one year of withdrawal or failure, the student must apply for admission to the Program as a new student, and if accepted, begin as a first semester student in the Dental Hygiene Program.
+The student must follow any changes made to the College Catalog and Dental Hygiene Program Policies.

-- A student who wishes to be readmitted, after failing a dental assisting course or withdrawing from the Program, is required to meet with the Program Manager to determine required courses that are to be audited upon the readmission.
-With all audited courses, the student is required to follow all Program policies and course requirements and must pass the audited courses with 75% (80% in DEA0801C) or higher.
-If the student fails to follow all policies, guidelines, and course requirements, the student will be dismissed from the Program and not permitted to return. - If a student is readmitted into the Program within one year, the student will be required to: - Meet with the Program Manager to discuss the readmittance and sign the Readmittance Contract. - Purchase the new uniform selected for the Dental Assisting Class they are joining - Purchase any new textbooks required for the dental assisting courses - Audit dental assisting clinical courses already completed prior to withdrawing from the Program (DEA0850L, DEA0851L).
+- A student will not be readmitted into the Program after two or more years of being out of the Dental Hygiene Program.
+The student will have to submit an application as a new student and restart the Program. - A student who wishes to be readmitted, after failing a dental hygiene course or withdrawing from the Program, is required to meet with the Program Manager to determine required courses that are to be audited upon the readmission.
+With all audited courses, the student is required to follow all Program policies and course requirements and must pass the audited courses with 75% (80% in DEH2804L and DEH 2806L) or higher.
+If the student fails to follow all policies, guidelines, and course requirements, the student will be dismissed from the Program and not permitted to return. - If a student is readmitted into the Program within one year, the student will be required to: - Meet with the Program Manager to discuss the readmittance and sign the Readmittance Contract. - o Purchase the new uniform selected for the Dental Hygiene Class they are joining - Purchase any new textbooks required for the dental hygiene courses - Audit dental hygiene clinical courses already completed prior to withdrawing from the Program (DEH1800L, DEH1802L, DEH2804L, and DEH2806L).
 There is a registration fee for auditing courses.
 No letter grade or college credit is given for auditing courses. - Audit previously completed laboratory courses to maintain psychomotor skills.
 This is determined on a case-by-case basis by the Program Manager and is clearly stated in the Readmittance Contract.